-Evan Gosnell, freshman biology major, received his first dose of the Pfizer vaccine March 31 at Meijer.
-Gosnell said he called to ask if the store had any vaccine appointment cancellations in late March before state eligibility was opened to all adults.
+Evan Gosnell, freshman biology major, received their first dose of the Pfizer vaccine March 31 at Meijer.
+Gosnell said they called to ask if the store had any vaccine appointment cancellations in late March before state eligibility was opened to all adults.

 “The actual process of getting the shot was really quick,” Gosnell said.
 “The line was kind of long, but I showed up early for my appointment, and I was out in maybe 30 minutes.”

 Gosnell’s second dose is scheduled for April 21.
-He said he will follow CDC guidelines about wearing a mask after being vaccinated.
+They said they will follow CDC guidelines about wearing a mask after being vaccinated.

-Gosnell said he is looking forward to in-person gatherings in the fall 2021 semester, where he hopes he can meet fellow students.
+Gosnell said they are looking forward to in-person gatherings in the fall 2021 semester, where they hope they can meet fellow students.

 “It was kind of underwhelming to come to college when the pandemic was in full swing and have a lack of in-person events,” Gosnell said.
 “I felt like I missed out, but, hopefully, it will be better next year.”

-By the start of the fall semester, Gosnell said, he thinks more people will be vaccinated and some campus restrictions will be lifted.
+By the start of the fall semester, Gosnell said, they think more people will be vaccinated and some campus restrictions will be lifted.